abhishekvpsingh/ai_book_reader/README.md

 - API docs: http://localhost:8000/docs

 ## PDF Viewer
-The app uses a local PDF.js viewer served by the backend:
+The app serves a local PDF.js viewer from the backend:
 ```
 GET /books/{id}/viewer?page=#
 ```
-This avoids mixed-content issues on NAS and works on both Mac and NAS.
-On phones, the outline sidebar is hidden so the page is readable.
+It works on both Mac and NAS and avoids mixed‑content issues.
+On phones, the outline sidebar is hidden for readability.

+## Ask About Selection (Q&A Notes)
+- Select text on a page → click “Ask about selection”.
+- Ask a question → save the answer as a note.
+- Saved notes appear as highlights on the same page; click a highlight to open the saved Q&A.

+## Book Management
+- Rename or delete books from the sidebar under **Manage book**.
+- Delete removes the book, notes, images, and audio from storage.

 ## Ollama Setup
-- Install Ollama and pull a model:
 ```bash
 ollama serve
 ollama pull llama3
 ```
-- Update `.env`:
+Update `.env`:
 ```
 LLM_PROVIDER=ollama
 OLLAMA_URL=http://host.docker.internal:11434